Skip to content

 4.6

-Why we recommend it: Single annual pass replacing multiple city and regional tickets, ideal for cross-country commuters and frequent intercity travelers.
+Best Nationwide.
+Single annual pass replacing multiple city and regional tickets, ideal for cross-country commuters and frequent intercity travelers.

 Pros

-• +All trains, buses, and trams in the entire country
+• All trains, buses, and trams in the entire country

-• +Includes OeBB regional trains and all city transit networks
+• Includes OeBB regional trains and all city transit networks

-• +Replaces the need for multiple city and regional passes
+• Replaces the need for multiple city and regional passes

 Cons

-• −EUR 1,095 upfront cost, significant annual investment
+• EUR 1,179.30 upfront cost, significant annual investment

-• −Does not include Railjet or ICE fast trains (only regional)
+• Does not include Railjet or ICE fast trains (only regional)

-• −No monthly payment option, annual commitment required
+• No monthly payment option, annual commitment required

 3. ÖBB Vorteilscard